 There are four dedicated co-curricular sessions within the timetabled week, with over 35 different activities and societies throughout the school week, including Mindfulness club, the Politics and Current Affairs Society, Maths Challenge, the Community Outreach programme, Drama, and Lawn Games in Green Park.

-Pupils are all encouraged to develop existing talents and also to try new things.
-If there is interest in an activity not currently available, we will do everything in our power to make it available and, in fact, many of the clubs and societies have been initiated by the pupils themselves.
-This fits with our guiding principle that every pupil should find themselves and be who they want to be.
+Students are all encouraged to develop existing talents and also to try new things.
+If there is interest in an activity not currently available, we will do everything in our power to make it available and, in fact, many of the clubs and societies have been initiated by the students themselves.
+This fits with our guiding principle that every sudent should find themselves and be who they want to be.